 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 These days, gadget fanatics are crazy about their smartwatches — it feels like you can’t go out in public anymore without seeing at least a few people wearing Apple Watches or Android Wear smartwatches.
-But smartwatches aren’t for everyone, and they have some key drawbacks, namely that most of them only last a day on a single battery charge.
+These watches aren’t for everyone, though, and they have some key drawbacks, namely that most of them only last a day on a single battery charge.

 Whether you’re looking for your first hybrid smartwatch or a new upgrade for your existing one, we’ve got you covered.

 Hybrid smartwatches are lifestyle devices, so the one that’s right for you is going to depend heavily on how you plan to use it.
 Before you start comparing models, consider these questions to help you narrow your search.

 Do you have a favorite brand of traditional watches?
 If you’re a fan of a particular watch brand, you’ll want to explore their particular hybrid smartwatches.
 Most established wristwatch brands make hybrid versions of their most popular designs, so you can stick with your favorite brand without having to sacrifice any functionality (or fun).

 Are you a serious swimmer?
 One of the biggest advantages that hybrid smartwatches have over regular smartwatches is that they can be truly waterproof.
 Some smartwatches will claim to be waterproof, but that usually only means they’ll be fine if you accidently shower with one on.
 With hybrid smartwatches, waterproof models can be submerged up to 150 meters without a problem — so if you’re serious about spending time in the water, you’ll want to pick up one that’s truly waterproof.